cacophony-wj/servitium/README.md

 ## Installation

-_Skyrim_ needs to be set to the English language for _Wabbajack_ to match its files.
+For _ Wabbajack _ to match its files,_Skyrim_ needs to be set to the English language.
 Other languages will not work.

 _Servitium_ requires the additional _Creation Club Content_ from the _Skyrim Anniversary Edition Upgrade_ or the modlist will not install.
 The price is about $20.